mzur/kirby-uniform/docs/upgrade-guide.md

 ```

 Of course, defining and using both a `text` and `html` email template as shown in the Kirby documentation just works.

+The default email snippets provided by Uniform are now available as the `uniform-default` and `uniform-table` email templates.

 ## Log snippets/templates